CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 Traditional publishing isn’t the only route.
 Self-publishing can be way faster and more efficient.

-### 8. Judge the Book by its Cover
+### 8. Design Matters

-Your book cover significantly influences readers’ choices.
-It’s not just an accessory; it’s the first impression of your literary offering.
+Your book cover is important.
+It’s the first thing people see, so make sure it grabs their attention.
 AI is helpful with coming up with a complelling book image.

-### 9. Enhance Publisher Collaboration
+### 9. Work With Your Publisher

-If working with a traditional publisher, invest in elements like pre-editing, collaborative cover design, and securing affordable copies for promotions.
+If you’re going the traditional route, make sure you’re involved in decisions about editing, cover design, and promotion.

 ### 10. The One-Year Reminder